 The A Center, which works with no major-selected students and some pre-professional students, will be offering a major declaration day on Thursday, May 2nd from 2:00 pm to 4:00 pm, and this is an opportunity for students and guests to celebrate the selection of their major.

-Registrar's Report - Alex Underwood, Registrar
+Registrar's Report - Kian Alavy (proxy for Alex Underwood, Registrar)

 Registration for Summer/Fall 2024 has begun.
 April 8th was the first day for juniors.
 Sophomores begin on Thursday, April 11th, 2024, and First-year students begin on Monday, April 15th.